-A time-out value may be specified.
+The fifth argument of select() allows a time-out value to be specified.
 If the timeout pointer is NULL, select() blocks until a descriptor is selectable, or until a signal is received.
 If the fields in timeout are set to 0, select() polls and returns immediately.

 select() normally returns the number of file descriptors selected. select() returns a 0 if the time-out has expired. select() returns -1 for an error or interrupt with the error number in errno and the file descriptor masks unchanged.
 For a successful return, the three sets indicate which file descriptors are ready to be read from, written to, or have exceptional conditions pending.

-Test the status of a file descriptor in a select mask with the FD_ISSET(fd, &mask) macro.
+You shouls test the status of a file descriptor in a select mask with the FD_ISSET(fd, &mask) macro.
 It returns a nonzero value if fd is in the set mask, and 0 if it is not.
 Use select() followed by a FD_ISSET(fd, &mask) macro on the read set to check for queued connect requests on a socket.